Old European Cut Diamonds: The Complete Guide

 Take a look at the play of white and colored light in the diamond.
 The flashes of light should dance through the stone and scintillate.

 Look at the dark areas, too.
 Avoid diamonds with dark areas that cover more than 25% of the stone, regardless of the viewing angle.
 This condition is called "extinction."

 Notice the patterns of light and dark as you move the diamond.
 Often, old European-cut diamonds have adjacent facets that go dark at the same time.
 The best stones won't show this, but those are few and far between.
 Most likely, you'll get a diamond that has several facets going dark simultaneously at certain angles.

-Although gem grading laboratories don’t provide cut grades for old European-cut diamonds, they do grade these stones for color and clarity.
-Here are some tips to better understand the grades you’ll find in a report or certification.
+Although gem grading laboratories don't provide cut grades for old European-cut diamonds, they do grade these stones for color and clarity.
+Here are some tips to better understand the grades you'll find in a grade report.

 White diamond color grades refer to how colorless a diamond is.
 This grading system starts with "D," which is completely colorless, and assigns letters further down the alphabet for diamonds with incrementally more color, all the way to "Z," for stones with distinctive yellow tints.
 Diamonds with stronger yellow color or any other type of color, such as pink or blue, are considered "fancy colored" diamonds.
 These stones have a different color-grading system.

 For a modern round brilliant to appear colorless in white gold or platinum, we generally recommend color grades of I or higher.
 For a stone to appear colorless in yellow or rose gold, we recommend color grades of M or higher.
 Of course, modern round brilliants reflect a lot of white light.
 However, old European-cut diamonds aren't made for that.
 They show more colored light.
 So, you might need stones with colors a grade or two higher to get a colorless look with an old European cut.